Skip to content

 • GMC Sierra (2019–Present) – Similar to Silverado, H11 is common for auxiliary lighting.

-How to Confirm Your Bulb Type?
+How to Confirm Your Bulb Type Before Upgrading to LED

 1. Check the Owner's Manual: Most manuals specify the exact bulb types required for each application.

-2. Inspect Existing Bulbs: Remove the current bulb and look for markings such as "H7" or "H11" on the base.
+2. Inspect Existing Bulbs: Remove the current bulb and look for markings such as H7 or H11 on the base.

 3. Consult Online Databases: Hawkglow Bulb Finder Tools allow you to input your vehicle details and receive accurate recommendations.

-Product Recommendation
+View Product

 FAQ